Please visit our Customers page to see some great photos and read a few of the many positive comments we've received.

 PHOTOS BY EMAIL: We're glad to receive photos of your room to help determine your needs.
 We need only a few photos, preferably showing the entire room in context.
 Close-ups are not useful, and small photos under 1 MB are best if possible.
 If you don't have photo editing software that lets you resize your large camera files, www.imageoptimizer.net will do this for free.
 Set both maximum dimensions to 600, then download the reduced versions and attach them to your email to us.
 This other free Compress tool is even easier to use, but doesn't allow re-sizing the image.

 WE ANSWER EVERY EMAIL WE RECEIVE!
-If you email us and don't get a reply, either we did not receive your email or you did not receive our reply.
-If you use a spam filter, please add our email address above to your filter's list of approved senders.
+If you email us and don't get a reply, either we didn't receive your email or you didn't receive our reply.
+If you use a spam filter, please add realtraps.com to your filter's list of approved senders.
 If you add the word "query" to the subject line when emailing us, that ensures your email won't be flagged by our spam filter!

 Doug (left) and Ethan with their first set of wood panel bass traps.

 RealTraps is owned and operated by Ethan Winer and Doug Ferrara, who have been friends for more than thirty years.
 Ethan is well known throughout the audio industry for his magazine articles in Electronic Musician, Mix, PC Magazine, EQ, Keyboard, Recording, Audio Media, Strings, The Strad, R-e/p, and others.
 Ethan has produced many classical music CDs for Music Minus One, including a recording of his own cello concerto.
 He has also written, produced, and recorded music for clients that include Blue Cross, Pitney-Bowes, Stanley Tools, Aetna Life and Casualty, and the Connecticut Lottery.
 Over the years, Ethan has arguably done more than anyone else to promote the importance of acoustic treatment.
 If you're reading this, chances are good you arrived here due to Ethan's hard work evangelizing about small-room acoustics.